zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/22-localization/10-camera/20-camera-localization.md

-DUring the Resamplying Phase the weighted particles with higher numbers are recycled while deleting the lower weighted particles.
+During the Resamplying Phase the weighted particles with higher numbers are recycled while deleting the lower weighted particles.